innomotics/f75111_linux_driver/README.md

 instead of the high-level SMBus functions.

 ## Creation of the Kernel Module
-We started with a very basic kernel module like the [SIMATIC IPC kernel modules](https://code.siemens.com/simatic-ipc/sw/simatic-ipc-modules-lsp) have been implemented and the [Linux Kernel Modules Documentation](https://docs.kernel.org/i2c/index.html).
+We started with a very basic kernel module following the [Linux Kernel Modules Documentation](https://docs.kernel.org/i2c/index.html).

 The basic kernel functionality is as follows: